SSV-embedded/TinyML_IR-Sensor/README.md

 1) Load validation data

     In order to validate the model we need validation data.
 The data shape of the validation data must correspond to that of the model.
-The csv-file data.csv holds a single temperature array.
+The csv-file `data.csv` holds a single temperature array.

     ```python
+    import numpy as np
+    import pandas as pd
     url = "/content/drive/MyDrive/data.csv"

     names = ["Date, "data0", "data1", "data2", "data3", "data4", "data5", "data6", \